git-ecosystem/git-credential-manager/docs/usage.md

 Commands for interaction with Git.
 You shouldn't need to run these manually.

-Read the [Git manual](https://git-scm.com/docs/gitcredentials#_custom_helpers) about custom helpers for more information.
+Read the [Git manual][git-credentials-custom-helpers] about custom helpers for more information.

 ### configure/unconfigure